gmaccario/vuesquare/README.md

 My first integration using **Foursquare** and **Vue.js**.
 After spent some time studying AngularJS, I turned my attention to Vue.js and I used Foursquare Api to make a little web app that show to the users a list of places closeby them.

 ## Getting started
-* Clone the repository to create a local copy on your computer and set up a virtual host to visit VueSquare via browser.
+* Clone the repository to create a local copy on your computer
-* Launch composer dump-autoload to regenerate the list of all classes that need to be included in the project
+* Load all the dependenciesvia composer (autloader, php-foursquare, phpunit)
 * Open conf/config.php and put your [Foursquare Client ID and Client Secret keys](https://developer.foursquare.com/docs/api)
-* Set up a virtual host (optional)
+* Set up a virtual host in order to to visit VueSquare via browser
 * Open VueSquare via browser.

 ## Beneath the surface